-The efficient and effective management of waste (including wastewater) is an important aspect of a well- functioning modern society.
+The efficient and effective management of waste is an important aspect of a wellfunctioning modern society.
 Whilst essential, waste management has the potential to cause impacts on the environment and communities, including those related to climate change, if it is not undertaken in the right place and in the right way.
 Without proper consideration, built development may result in the production of excessive quantities of waste.

-The future management of waste therefore needs to be carefully planned for, and it is a statutory requirement for each area to have a 'waste local plan' that sets out how and where waste will be managed.
-In East London, the predecessor waste local plan, known as the 'East London Waste Plan', was adopted in 2012 and planned for the management of waste over the period until 2021 within the following East London boroughs: Barking and Dagenham; Havering; Newham; and Redbridge.
-This Plan, the East London Joint Waste Plan (ELJWP), updates and replaces the East London Waste Plan.
+The future management of waste therefore needs to be carefully planned for and it is a statutory requirement for each area to have a 'waste local plan' that sets out how and where waste will be managed.
+In East London, the current waste local plan, known as the 'East London Waste Plan', was adopted in 2012 and planned for the management of waste over the period until 2021 within the following East London boroughs: Barking and Dagenham; Havering; Newham; and, Redbridge.
+Once adopted, this Plan, the East London Joint Waste Plan (ELJWP), will update the East London Waste Plan.

-The ELJWP deals with all waste but focusses on Local Authority Collected Waste (LACW), Commercial and Industrial (C&I) waste, Construction, Demolition and Excavation (C, D&E) waste, Hazardous waste and wastewater.
+The ELJWP will deal with all waste but will focus on Local Authority Collected Waste (LACW), Commercial and Industrial (C&I) waste, Construction, Demolition and Excavation (C, D&E) waste and Hazardous waste.
 The ELJWP takes account of the East London Waste Authority's strategy for managing Local Authority Collected Waste to 2057.

-This document is the version of the Plan that the Boroughs intended to submit for examination and is published for representations on soundness and legality.
-The Plan includes a Vision and eight Strategic Objectives.
-Seven planning policies are included for use in determining the suitability of development proposals submitted to the Boroughs for planning permission.
+This document is a consultation draft and includes a draft Vision and eight draft Strategic Objectives.
+Six draft planning policies are included for use in determining the suitability of development proposals submitted to the Boroughs for planning permission.
 Implementation of the policies will ensure waste management facilities are well located and do not result in significant adverse impacts on local communities and the natural environment.
-They also ensure that the right types of waste management capacity are developed to facilitate the achievement of targets such as those related to increasing recycling and diverting waste away from landfill.
+They will also ensure that the right types of waste management capacity are developed to facilitate the achievement of targets such as those related to increasing recycling and diverting waste away from landfill.

 The most recent waste management capacity assessment demonstrates that, other than for landfill, there is a surplus of capacity necessary for the management of current and forecast future waste arisings.
-Therefore, there is no need for development of additional capacity to meet the London Plan 2021 apportionments within the Plan area.
-The Plan safeguards most existing sites and allows additional waste development in exceptional circumstances.
-On this basis no land is allocated specifically for the development of additional waste management capacity.
-This is a
+Therefore, there is no need for development of additional capacity to meet the London Plan apportionments within the Plan area.
+The Plan proposes the safeguarding of most existing sites and will allow additional waste development in exceptional circumstances.
+On this basis no land is proposed to be allocated specifically for the development of additional waste management capacity.
+This is a significant change to the adopted East London Waste Plan that currently identifies land for new waste management facilities.